Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I

 \begin{conj} [\cite{Hutz}, Conjecture 1a] For any integer $n > 2$, there is no even degree $d > 2$ and no point $c \in \mathbb{Q}$ such that the polynomial map $\varphi_{d, c}$ has rational points of exact period $n$.
 Moreover, \#PrePer$(\varphi_{d, c}, \mathbb{Q}) \leq 4$. \end{conj}

-On the note whether any theoretical progress has yet been made on Conjecture \ref{conjecture 3.2.1}, more recently, Panraksa \cite{par2} proved among many other results that the quartic polynomial $\varphi_{4,c}(z)\in\mathbb{Q}[z]$ has rational points of exact period $n = 2$.
-Moreover, he also proved that $\varphi_{d,c}(z)\in\mathbb{Q}[z]$ has no rational points of exact period $n = 2$ for any $c \in \mathbb{Q}$ with $c \neq -1$ and $d = 6$, $2k$ with $3 \mid 2k-1$.
-The interested reader may find these mentioned results of Panraksa in his unconditional Thms 2.1, 2.4 and also see his Thm 1.7 conditioned on the abc-conjecture in \cite{par2}.
+\begin{rem} If Conjecture \ref{conjecture 3.2.1} held, it would then follow that the total number of integral fixed points of any $\varphi_{d,c}(x)$ of even degree $d>2$ is equal to $4$ or $<4$.
+Moreover, since the monic polynomial $\varphi_{d,c}(x)\in \mathbb{Z}[x]$ has good reduction modulo $p$, it then follows that the total number of integral fixed points of any $\varphi_{d,c}(x)$ modulo $p$ is also $4$ or $<4$.
+But of course now the issue is that we unfortunately don't know (as to the author's knowledge) whether Conjecture \ref{conjecture 3.2.1} holds or not, let alone whether $4$ is the correct upper bound on the total number of rational (and hence integral) fixed points of any $\varphi_{d,c}$ of even degree $d>2$.
+On whether any progress has been made on Conjecture \ref{conjecture 3.2.1}, recently Panraksa \cite{par2} proved among many other results that $\varphi_{4,c}(z)\in\mathbb{Q}[z]$ has $\mathbb{Q}$-points of exact period $n = 2$.
+Moreover, he also proved that $\varphi_{d,c}(z)\in\mathbb{Q}[z]$ has no $\mathbb{Q}$-points of exact period $n = 2$ for any $c \in \mathbb{Q}$ with $c \neq -1$ and $d = 6$, $2k$ with $3 \mid 2k-1$.
+The interested reader may find these mentioned results of Panraksa in his unconditional Thms.
+2.1, 2.4 and Thm.
+1.7 conditioned on the abc-conjecture in \cite{par2}. \end{rem}

 Twenty-eight years later, after the work of Walde-Russo, in the year 2022, Eliahou and Fares proved [\cite{Shalom2}, Theorem 2.12] that the denominator of a rational point $-c$, denoted as den$(-c)$ is divisible by 16, whenever a quadratic map $\varphi_{2,-c}$ defined by $\varphi_{2, -c}(z) = z^2 - c$ for all points $c, z\in \mathbb{Q}$ admits a rational cycle of length $\ell \geq 3$.
 Moreover, Eliahou and Fares also proved [\cite{Shalom2}, Proposition 2.8] that the size \#Per$(\varphi_{2, -c}, \mathbb{Q})\leq 2$, whenever den$(-c)$ is an odd integer.
 Motivated by also the work of Call-Goldstine, Eliahou-Fares \cite{Shalom2} also proved that the size of the set Per$(\varphi_{2, -c}, \mathbb{Q})$ can be bounded above simply by using information on den$(-c)$, namely, information in terms of the number of distinct primes dividing den$(-c)$.
 Moreover, the authors \cite{Shalom1} also showed that the upper bound is 4, whenever $c\in \mathbb{Q^*} = \mathbb{Q}\setminus\{0\}$.
 We restate here their results as the following: